 Jen Panaro, Founder and Editor-in-Chief

-In her spare time, she’s a serial library book borrower, a messy gardener, and a mom of two boys who spends a lot of time in hockey rinks and on baseball fields.
+In her spare time, she’s a serial library book borrower, a messy gardener, a composting tinkerer, and a mom of two boys who spends a lot of time in hockey rinks and on baseball fields.

 Rupa Singh, Assistant Editor